-- Collecting evaluation data in the trial gardens
+- Collect evaluation data in the trial gardens.

-- Photographic documentation of all plants in the evaluation trials
+- Photograph all plants in the evaluation trials for documentation.

-- Assisting with other evaluation projects as necessary
+- Assist with other evaluation projects as necessary.

 - Communicates in a manner that gains the trust and support of others at all levels.

 - Works effectively with others despite differences of opinion and style; builds alliances.

 - Has a tolerance for opposing points of view.

 - Strives for collaboration.
 Works cooperatively, as a positive contributor to the team.